codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

   max-width="100%"
  %}

-To take advantage of the GitOps dashboard facilities you also need to setup the correlation between the Docker image and the Pull Requests/issues associated with it.
+To take advantage of the GitOps deployment dashboard, you also need to set up the correlation between the Docker image and the Pull Requests/issues associated with it.
 This correlation happens via [annotations]({{site.baseurl}}/docs/pipelines/annotations/).
 The easiest way to annotate your image is by using the [pipeline plugins](https://codefresh.io/steps/){:target="\_blank"} offered by Codefresh for this purpose.
 Currently we offer the following plugins:

 * [Record Pull Request information](https://codefresh.io/steps/step/image-enricher){:target="\_blank"}
 * [Record Jira Issue information](https://codefresh.io/steps/step/jira-issue-extractor){:target="\_blank"}